Ismael99Bueno/poly-physx-demo/README.md

 - [vector-view](https://github.com/Ismael99Bueno/vector-view): A header only library for modifying the contents of a std::vector without letting the user to modify its size.
 - [sfml-primitives](https://github.com/Ismael99Bueno/sfml-primitives): A C++ library providing line primitive implementations

+If the repository was cloned non-recursively previously, use `git submodule update --init` to clone the necessary submodules.

 ## Building and Usage

 1. Clone the repository recursively to download all submodules.